Oklahoma's Sports Heritage

 'Thunder Up' with Rumble the Bison, the Thunder Girls and the rest of Oklahoma City as superstars Kevin Durant and Russell Westbrook face off against competitors with the rest of the Thunder team.

 If you love America’s favorite pastime, then downtown Oklahoma City is the place for you.
 The Chickasaw Bricktown Ballpark is a gorgeous spot to catch a game and has been recognized as one of the highest rated Triple-A facilities in the country.
-Originally named after the Land Run of 1889, the Oklahoma City RedHawks began as the 89ers in 1962 and were renamed the RedHawks in 1997.
+Originally named after the Land Run of 1889, the Oklahoma City Dodgers began as the 89ers in 1962.
+The team was renamed the RedHawks in 1997 before taking on the Dodgers name in 2014.
 They have drawn large crowds at home games as one of the best teams in their league with 11 division, two conference and three league titles.
 Be sure to bring a glove to the game to catch a foul ball, and come hungry for hot dogs, popcorn and other ballpark delicacies.

 The baseball action doesn’t stop in Oklahoma City.
 Head to downtown Tulsa and see the Drillers take on other minor league teams at the OneOK Field.
 Since moving to Tulsa in the late 1970s, the Tulsa Drillers have won the Texas League Championship three times, as well as the Eastern Division championship twice with numerous playoff appearances.
 Their first season at OneOK Field drew record crowds and the Drillers are now a popular summer attraction for their city.